The Executive Programme alumni group has formed a Media Executive Network at the top level.

 Day 2 - from 08:00 to 16:00

 The legacy of PSM is well recognized, and spans a 50- 80 year history.
-We were established as a duty for our societies to entertain, inform and educate our citizens.
+We were established to entertain, inform and educate our citizens.
 We have a track record of great programmes.
 The world of today has become a complex system that includes the uncertainties of unfolding of events which are not in our control.
 Our future seems unpredictable.
 We also suffer from budget reductions and cuts due to economic difficulties.
 In many countries, the discussion focuses more on money than on what public media are delivering in terms of services to the country and people.

 • 17:00-17:15: Welcome by Eric Van Stade